koyo-nic/grass-course-veroa/exercises/01_getting_familiar/PITCHME.md

 ---

 @snap[north span-100]
-If you haven't downloaded the sample data set...
+If you haven't downloaded the sample data set yet...
 No problem!
 @snapend

 @snap[west span-50]